meshibiton/FlightSimulator-Interpreter/README.md

    (Go usr->share->games->flightgear->Protocol).

-4.To compile your code open your terminal and write: g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread
+4. To compile your code open your terminal and write:

+   g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread

-5.To run  :running:  your code write:
+5. To run  :running:  your code write:

    ./a.out file_name

    in our case the file name is : fly.txt.

 ## Code Examples
 List of commands: